2020

 Past Awards, Certifications, or Fellowships:

-- Golden Jubilee Scholarship for Undergraduate Course BA by Government of India (2015–2016)
+• Golden Jubilee Scholarship for Under Graduate Course BA in Nepal by Government of India (2015 – 2018 AD)